THE DEFINITIVE GUIDE TO BAT SURVEYS

 - Will I need to carry out a survey?

-- Deciding if you need ecological surveys
+- Deciding if you need bat surveys

-- I think we need a survey
+- I think we need a bat survey

-- What happens on an ecology survey?
+- What happens during a bat survey?

 - Mitigation and compensation for bat species